-At Mount Union, students have the option to major in international studies which is designed to give you the knowledge and understanding to live in an increasingly interdependent world.
+At Mount Union, students have the option to major in international affairs and diplomacy which is designed to give you the knowledge and understanding to live in an increasingly interdependent world.

 Students will study topics such as political science, history, economics and foreign languages and will be prepared to enter career paths such as international public service, diplomacy, travel and tourism, business and law and academics.

 Majors can concentrate on international relations, comparative politics, or area studies and will explore international affairs from political, historical and economic perspectives and examine the interactions between domestic and international affairs of nations, all while preparing them for career success.